mloosen27/https-github.com-d4rken-sdmaid-public./Frequently-Asked-Questions.md

 * After completing the setup, SD Maid will run the "scan" part of each tool.
 * When the scan finishes you can press "execute" to delete/optimize, or press a specific tool to view more details.

+#### How do I configure SD Maid?
+SD Maid starts out with a default configuration that favors safety over thoroughness as every device is a little bit unique, just like you 😉.
+Each tool has options that can be reached either through a menu entry in the toolbar, or the global settings screen which you can reach through the main navigation menu.
+The options either include or exclude specific file types or categories.
+If you'd like SD Maid to delete more/less then you can enable/disable additional filters and options.
+After enabling new options, perform a scan and check that SD Maid displays the desired results.
+Create an [exclusion](https://github.com/d4rken/sdmaid-public/wiki/Exclusions) to exclude specific apps or files from SD Maids results.

 ### Why should I use SD Maid?
 **Because it's thorough and honest.**
 If you want a broom, you look for the one that cleans best, any other purchase argument is secondary.
 SD Maid v0.1 was released on [29.03.2011](http://forum.xda-developers.com/showpost.php?p=12482608&postcount=1).
 Years of learning and more experience, constant improvements and adaption to every new Android kink, make SD Maid what is is today.